“Neal, how do you keep finding high-paying work?”

 These individuals will be likely to contact you with a request to fully customize the design of their pre-existing site, and that could pay very well.

-I did, however, make serious progress through my Netflix backlog.
+I did, however, make serious headway on my Netflix backlog.
 Serious progress, people.

-Eventually, I gave up and focussed on pursuing a career in web design and development (a career I was much more passionate about), and started getting out and meeting people at various unrelated social events.
 Within weeks, I had job offers coming in from my loose-knit network of new acquaintances.
-It wasn’t rocket science: People prefer to hire who they already know and like — not the faceless, personality-less individuals clogging their inbox with links.
+It’s not rocket science: People prefer to hire people they already know and like — not the faceless folks clogging their inbox with links.

-Notice how I didn't specifically describe who the people I met were?
-That’s because you need to meet all kinds of people—all backgrounds and age groups.
-You have no idea where your next client is hiding.Probably not at a web design meetup—those are filled with designers who don’t have jobs.
 All of this is worth repeating: Go to any and every meetup that matches your interests, and simply tell people you’re a web designer.
 Watch what happens.
-(Everyone needs a website, or knows someone who does.
-That's what’s so great about freelancing in this industry.)
+Everyone needs a website, or knows someone who does.
+That's what’s so great about freelancing in this industry.

 Some places to start meeting people:

 Tip: Don’t be the typical “business networker.”
 Don’t bounce from person to person shaking hands, fake-smiling, repeating first names every sentence, and handing out business cards.
 Be legitimate.
 Make real connections.
-People aren’t oblivious to hucksters.

-The other side of the networking coin — word of mouth — comes from building up a client base, having lots of contacts, and building a personal brand for yourself (with the blog, portfolios, and even templates that we spoke of).
+The other side of the networking coin — word of mouth — comes from building up a client base, having lots of contacts, and building your personal brand (with your blog, portfolios, and templates).
 This takes time.
-Do great work, treat your clients with respect, keep in contact with past clients, and follow the rest of the advice in this article, and you'll absolutely be fine.
+Do great work, treat your clients with respect, keep in touch with past clients, and follow the rest of the advice in this article, and you'll absolutely be fine.

 With networking and word of mouth, you can easily reach a state of having more work offers than you can sustain—without ever actually working for it.
 When this happens, you can increase your rates.
 Ka-ching.